Sweden: Military

 Until the end of the Cold War, nearly all males reaching the age of military service were conscripted.
-In recent years, the number of male conscripts has declined markedly, whilst the number of female volunteers has seen a modest rise.
-Recruitment has increasingly focused on attracting the most committed candidates.
-Under current legislation, all personnel deployed abroad are required to be volunteers.
-As of 1 July 2010, Sweden discontinued regular conscription, moving to an all-volunteer military, except where compulsory service may be reinstated for national defence purposes.
+In recent years, the number of conscripted males has shrunk dramatically, while the number of female volunteers has increased slightly.
+Recruitment has generally shifted towards finding the most motivated recruits.
+By law, all soldiers serving abroad must be volunteers.
+On 1 July 2010, Sweden ended routine conscription, switching to an all-volunteer force unless otherwise required for defence readiness.
 The total forces gathered would consist of about 60,000 personnel.
 This in comparison with the 1980s, before the fall of the Soviet Union, when Sweden could gather up to 1,000,000 service members.

 However, on 11 December 2014, due to tensions in the Baltic area, the Swedish Government reintroduced one part of the Swedish conscription system, refresher training.
 On 2 March 2017, the government decided to reintroduce the remaining part of the Swedish conscription system, basic military training.
 The first recruits began their training in 2018.
 As the law is now gender neutral, both men and women may have to serve.

 Sweden decided not to sign the UN treaty on the Prohibition of Nuclear Weapons.
 Swedish units have taken part in peacekeeping operations in the Democratic Republic of the Congo, Cyprus, Bosnia and Herzegovina, Kosovo, Liberia, Lebanon, Afghanistan and Chad.